marmello77/multilayer-networks/README.md

 E-mail: marmello@gmail.com

-Script: Drawing and analyzing multilayer networks in R

 How to cite: Mello MAR & Muylaert RL.
 2017.
-Script for drawing and analyzing multilayer networks in R. Available at https://marcomellolab.wordpress.com.
+Drawing and analyzing multilayer networks in R. Ecological Synthesis Lab at the University of São Paulo, Brazil.

 Published on November 23rd, 2017 (English version).